Elorm-t/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 13 - Change group: Script changes the group of file to school

-Task 14 - Owner and group: Script changes the owner and group of subdirectories and files in working directory..
+Task 14 - Owner and group: Script changes the owner and group of subdirectories and files in working directory.

+Task 15 - Symbolic links: Script changes owner and group of symbolic link.